rxjia/weakly-supervised-localization/README.md

 ## Weakly Supervised Object Localization Using CAMs

-use the following line to create a conda environment "conda env create -f environment.yml"
+use the following line to create a environment
+'''conda env create -f environment.yml'''